moyiz/perception.nvim/README.md

 ## 🔬 Issues
 This plugin modifies highlight groups in the global namespace, rather than using a dedicated namespace.
-It holds the original highlight groups in a local variable, then uses it as a reference for applying the filters.
-This approach solved few pain points of the initial implementation that used a dedicated namespace for the modified highlight groups:
+It holds the original highlight groups in a local variable, then uses each color as an initial value of the filter composition.
+This approach solves few pain points of the first implementation that used a dedicated namespace for the modified highlight groups:
 - Window specific namespaces.
 Some plugins manage their own namespace for highlight groups (e.g. `which-key.nvim`, `telescope`), which usually depend on highlight groups from the global namespace (linked highlight groups).